-A pension is a great way to save and grow your money as you can get tax relief on the payments you make into it.
+A pension is a great way to save and grow your money so that you can see your retirement dreams come to life.

-For every penny you pay into our personal pension, we’ll automatically add up to 25% extra tax relief on top of which we claim from HMRC on your behalf.
+For every penny you pay into our personal pension, we’ll add up to 20% tax relief onto your contributions, which we will claim from HMRC on your behalf.
 This is equivalent to 20% tax relief on your contributions.
-Please be aware that, if you pay in more than the £40,000 annual allowance, you may have to give some of this tax relief back to HMRC.
+Please be aware that, if you pay in more than your annual allowance, you may have to give some of this tax relief back to HMRC.

-If you pay income tax above the basic rate, you can also claim up to 25% more (up to 26% if you’re a Scottish taxpayer) from HMRC directly.
-This needs to be done via your Self-Assessment tax return and will be offset against your total tax liability for the tax year rather than paid into your pension.
+If you pay income tax above the basic rate, you may be able to claim additional tax relief from HMRC directly.
+This needs to be done via your Self-Assessment tax return.
+This will be offset against your total tax liability for the tax year rather than paid into your pension.

 The exact amount you can claim depends on your income tax bracket, where you live in the UK and the annual allowance limit for that tax year.
-You can find out more on the HMRC website.
+You can find out more on gov.uk